-The capital of Hungary is often unfairly overshadowed by other European capitals but in reality, I bet that it’s one of the most beautiful cities you’ve ever been to.
+Budapest, the capital of Hungary is often unfairly overshadowed by other European capitals but in reality, I bet that it’s one of the most beautiful cities you’ve ever been to.
 Historically formed by the unification of three cities – Buda, Obuda and Pest – and divided by the mighty Danube, Budapest is heaven for architecture lovers.

 Yes, some buildings need an urgent restoration – which is not a surprise if you look at disturbing events the city has been through in the 20th century – but its main tourist attractions are in a marvelous state.
+Scroll down to explore my architectural Budapest dairy!

 1 The Hungarian Parliament Building